 This provision is designed to remove a speedbump to the Phase III awarding by clearly stating that contracting officials and offices are not required to recompete or justify why they didn’t recomplete a Phase III award if it is given to the company that developed the technology.
 The hope is to make it that much easier and more convenient for agencies and contracting officials to issue Phase III awards.

 Sec 1710 PILOT PROGRAM FOR STREAMLINED TECHNOLOGY TRANSITION FROM THE SBIR AND STTR PROGRAMS OF THE DEPARTMENT OF DEFENSE

-This is a new pilot program that would allow the DOD to award multiple award contracts to small businesses to further develop or transition technologies developed by the SBIR or STTR program.
+This is a new pilot program that would allow the the Secretary of Defense to establish a pilot program under which the Department shall award multiple award contracts to covered small business concerns for the purchase of technologies, supplies, or services that the covered smal business concern has developed through the SBIR or STTR

 SEC.
 1714.
 REPORT ON UTILIZATION OF SMALL BUSINESS CONCERNS FOR FEDERAL CONTRACTS.